Skip to main content

 Potentilla spp.
 Cinquefoil ** species with tiny or hairy leaves are the most reliable, best in mild areas

-Prunus lusitanica Portuguese Laurel ** good hedge plant, the most reliable Laurel species
+Prunus lusitanica Portuguese Laurel ** good hedge plant, the most reliable Laurel species, protect when new, will eat young & new growth

-Rhamnus californica ‘Eve Case’ Eve Case California Coffeeberry ** more compact than the species – seems to be browsed less as well, evergreen, showy berries, great for wildlife
+Rhamnus californica ‘Eve Case’ & ‘Tomentella’ Eve Case California Coffeeberry & Hoary Coffeeberry ** more compact than the species – seems to be browsed less as well, evergreen, showy berries, great for wildlife

 Rhododendron spp.
 Rhododendron – scented varieties like ‘PJM’ are best ** mildly poisonous, but may still eat

-Rhus aromatica ‘Gro-Low’ ‘Gro-Low’ Fragrant Sumac ** better when established
+Rhus aromatica ‘Gro-Low’ ‘Gro-Low’ Fragrant Sumac * better when established, protect when young

 Ribes spp.
 Flowering Currant (native, pink) * will eat especially when small, thorny species like R. roezlii are more reliable